 The green portion of the spathes (sheathing of a flower or a leaf) is cut out into different sizes and shapes for the purpose of forming the headgear of different forms of Kolams.
 It is to be noted that for the purpose of maintaining the freshness of the spathes, all the kolams are just made sometime before the performances.
 And to ensure that everything is done without any mistake, the whole village participates in making these kolams.

 4. Music.
 Music is an essential part of just about every Indian festival.
 And like every other celebration, folk music is a lifeline of Padayani ritual as well.
 The synchronized steps of the Kolams are supported with lively music beats.
 For this, various instruments are used to do justice to the performances.
 One of the major musical instruments is Thappu.
-Thappu is a small-sized drum made out of animal skin and is played using the palms of both the hands accompanied by cymbals.
-Apart from this, other instruments used during the festival celebrations are Para, Kumbham, Ilathalam, Kuzhal and Kombu.
+Thappu is a small-sized drum made out of animal skin and is played using the palms of both hands accompanied by cymbals.
+Apart from this, other instruments used during the festival celebrations are Para, Kumbham, Ilathalam, Kuzhal, and Kombu.

 By Air.
 Trivandrum International Airport is the nearest aerodrome from the temple, situated at a distance of 120 km (approx).
 This airport sees direct flights to and fro major Indian cities.
 After deboarding at the airport, you will need to cover the remaining distance by some means of public transportation like a cab.